fagan2888/EC3389/README.md

 <b>I've got Anaconda setup with Python 3.5, can I have both 2.7 and 3.5 at the same time?</b>

-Same deal as above, but with the version reversed.
+Same deal as above, but with the version names reversed.
 ```
 conda create -n python2 python=2.7 anaconda
 source activate python2